zifeishan/braindump/README.md

 Configuration
 ----

-Update `mindreporter.conf` to configure the report process.
+Update `braindump.conf` to configure the report process.
 See `examples/spouse_custom/` for example usage.

 This sample configuration file has been configured for `DEEPDIVE_HOME/examples/spouse_example/tsv_extractor`.